Twinklebear/tbb_scan_example/README.md

 # Parallel Scan Usage Examples for TBB

-Example of using TBB parallel scan for inclusive/exclusive scans.
+Example of using TBB parallel scan for inclusive/exclusive scans, and using them to write a data-parallel implementation of Marching Cubes.
-Might turn into something cooler in the future.